Tools you need for horse trailer emergencies!

 What do I need to pack in my trailer in case there’s a malfunction on the road?

-The trailer was being unhooked from the truck, the wood blocks adjacent to the wheels were in place, and the block was placed under the trailer tongue.
+- The trailer was being unhooked from the truck, the wood blocks adjacent to the wheels were in place, and the block was placed under the trailer tongue.
 Smooth sailing so far.
 The trailer was being raised to release it from the truck, which was a piece of cake.
-But.... and the trailer starts to roll forward and tip the block of wood under the trailer tongue.
-Things are going to get bad in a hurry!
+But…. and the trailer starts to roll forward and tip the block of wood under the trailer tongue.
+Things are going to get worse in a hurry.

 Make sure the hitch and the tongue are secure on a block or specially made disc for trailer hitches.
 Soft ground and gravity can sometimes get you in trouble!

-The seemingly solid, and relatively level, ground was shifting under us.
-The trailer wheels popped the wheel blocks forward and the trailer tongue was tipping it’s block down and under as the trailer was aimed forward into the back of the truck.
+- The seemingly solid, and relatively level, ground was shifting under us.
+The trailer wheels popped the wheel blocks forward and the trailer tongue was tipping the block down and under as the trailer was aimed forward into the back of the truck.

-In a nutshell, if you can’t have your very own Steffen on call when you trailer, here are some great reminders of things that you need in your trailer in case of emergencies:
+In a nutshell, if you can’t have your very own Steffen on call when your trailer acts up, here are some great reminders of things that you need in your trailer in case of emergencies:

 - Proper wheel chocks.
 Use them.
 Pieces of wood and rocks won’t do.